Celia Rachel Stancil Renfrow

 Rachel was delivered by her paternal grandmother Delanie Sasser Stancil in her grandpa's tenant house.
 Rachel had black hair, blue eyes, one of her eyes had a yellow speck in it.

-When Rachel caught the typhoid fever her ma made a Poultice and put it around her neck.
+When Rachel caught typhoid fever, her ma made a poultice and put it around her neck.

 On one trip to Duplin County, Eva Mercer's home in the Surrey, a stop was made at Aunt Sis and Uncle Phen Turner's.
 They lived at Seven Springs.
-Uncle Phen gave the kids, Effie, Emmette, Delanie, Ralph and Rachel some of his brew over Aunt Sis' objections.
-When they left Rachel asked her, “Why are the trees were moving Pa?"
+Uncle Phen gave the kids, Effie, Emmette, Delanie, Ralph, and Rachel some of his brew over Aunt Sis' objections.
+When they left, Rachel asked her, “Why are the trees moving, Pa?"

 Rachel is remembered as the one who raced ahead, ate Delanie's strawberry, taunting her when asked, "Where is the strawberry?"
 Responding, "It's in my belly right now, too!"

 Rachel attended Center Ridge Presbyterian Church Sunday School.
 Thomas Crockrell and her Pa helped organize it.
-All in the neighborhood children attended the Sunday School regardless oftheir denominational membership.
+All the neighborhood children attended the Sunday School regardless of their denominational membership.

 When she married Graydon Renfrow, at 16, she weighed 135 pounds.

-Rachel and Ralph attended a Vocal Union held at Brown School House near Selma, NC, in August of 1925.
+Rachel and Ralph attended a Vocal Union held at Brown School House near Selma, North Carolina, in August of 1925.
 A friend Clyde Atkinson introduced Rachel to Graydon Renfrow.
 Graydon was handsome and Rachel wanted to see him again.
-Gladys Renfrow, Graydon's sister invited Rachel and Ralph to an ice cream supper at her house.
-Vessie, Harvey's daughter also went with them.
+Gladys Renfrow, Graydon's sister, invited Rachel and Ralph to an ice cream supper at her house.
+Vessie, Harvey's daughter, also went with them.
 Rachel knew she was in love when she saw Graydon again.
-The next Sunday Graydon came calling driving a Ford Roadster but Rachel was gone.
+The next Sunday, Graydon came calling driving a Ford Roadster, but Rachel was gone.
 He picked up Vessie and Beulah, gave them a ride home asking them to tell Rachel, "Hello."

 Rachel and Graydon dated on weekends.
 Rachel returned to school the first week in October.
 She was in the ninth grade at Glendale High School.
 Graydon attended Buckhorn High School.
 Ralph and Rachel visited Robert and Effie in Buckhorn.
 They also went to see a school play at Buckhorn High School, Graydon Renfrow had the lead.
 Among the schools Graydon attended was the Renfrow School.

 Rachel was a member of the Debate Team at Glendale High School.
-In 1926 Rachel won the Recitation Contest Medal at Glendale High School.
+In 1926, Rachel won the Recitation Contest Medal at Glendale High School.
 She recited "The Littlest Rebel."
-Ralph was one of the usher in the auditorium.
+Ralph was one of the ushers in the auditorium.
 Ralph had taken Rachel for weekly training to a Methodist Preacher's wife in Kenly.
 Rachel received a gold medal with her name engraved on the back.

 Rachel and Graydon married Dec.
 8, 1926.
 They were married in Selma by a Presbyterian Minister, Rev. A. M. Mitchel.
 Graydon drove his Ford Roadster to the Raleigh Hotel where they spent their first night.